solidi/hl-mods/workspace/redist/readme.txt

     - Nuke explodes on command in new static camera mode
     - Sniper rifle makes bolt sound when fired
     - Combined all world weapon models into one file
+    - Snowballs and Chumtoads have their own ammo count
 - Player Changes
     - Added feign ability using the command "feign"
 - Maps